jkulawik/blog/_drafts/discord-alternative.md

 Feature-wise they tend to be very similar:
 * Voice chat: sometimes
-* Screen sharing: usually implemented along with voice
+* Screen sharing: somewhat rare
 * Multichannel support: never
 * Custom emoji: no
 * Self-hosting: no